 Do I have to submit my national exam results?

 Students from most African countries, the Caribbean, Pakistan, India, Nepal and Bangladesh are required to submit official national exam results (i.e. WASSCE, EGSE, KCSE, CAPE, IGCSE, ISC, SLC).
 You may fax or scan and email a copy of the official certificate if you are unable to mail it.
 Other international students are not required to submit national exam results, but are welcome to do so.

 I'm in an A-Level/IB curriculum.
 What exam information should I submit?

-If you are in an A-Level curriculum, you must submit your O-Level/IGCSE results, and predicted A-Level results.
+All students must submit academic transcripts documenting day-to-day performance in secondary school.
+In addition, student pursuing an A-Level curriculum must submit O-Level/IGCSE results and predicted A-Level results.
 Students in an IB curriculum must submit predicted IB exam results.

 Can I receive credit for IB or A level courses?

 Mount Holyoke welcomes applicants from IB and A level preparatory schools, and has found them to be very well prepared for the College's curriculum.
 Students who have completed the full IB Diploma with a total of 36 or more points, including at least three higher level grades of 6 or 7, are eligible to apply for sophomore standing.
 Students who have completed 3 A level courses with grades of C or better may apply for advanced standing of 8 credits per A level exam.
 Such standing is not granted, however, until a student has been admitted, arrives on campus, and presents her credentials.
 The IB diploma or A level exam scores will be reviewed by the registrar.
 More about transferring credits...

 How should I submit transcripts or teacher evaluations that are in another language?